Funeral benefit pension insurance application: How to secure your financial transition period

 Does the pension insurance still pay a death grant?

-No, the German Pension Insurance no longer pays traditional funeral expenses.
-Instead, there is the 'Sterbevierteljahr,' where the deceased's pension is continued for three months to the surviving partner.
+No, the German Pension Insurance no longer pays a conventional death grant.
+Instead, there is the death quarter, in which the deceased person’s pension is continued to be paid to the surviving partner for three months.

-Surviving spouses or registered civil partners are entitled if the deceased was legally insured for a pension, the partnership lasted at least one year, and the survivor has not remarried and resides in Germany.
+Surviving spouses or registered civil partners are entitled if the deceased was covered by statutory pension insurance, the partnership had lasted at least one year, the surviving person has not remarried and lives in Germany.

 Where do I apply for the bereavement quarter?

-If the deceased was already a pensioner, apply for the advance payment at the Pension Service of Deutsche Post AG.
-If the deceased was not yet receiving a pension, submit the application for a survivor's pension directly to the pension insurance provider, who will then calculate the death quarter as well.
+If the deceased was already retired, apply for the advance payment from the Pension Service of Deutsche Post AG.
+If the deceased had not yet been receiving a pension, submit the application for survivor’s pension directly to the pension insurance provider, who will then also calculate the death quarter.

-Is the application for the bereavement quarter the same as the application for the widow's pension?
+Is the application for the bereavement quarter the same as the application for widow’s pension?

-No, the application for the death quarter (advance payment) is not the same as the formal application for a widow's or widower's pension.
+No, the application for the death quarter-year (advance payment) is not the same as the formal application for widow’s or widower’s pension.
 The latter must be submitted separately to the responsible pension insurance provider.

-What is the deadline for applying for the bereavement quarter?
+What deadline applies to the application for the bereavement quarter?

-The application for an advance payment for the quarter of death should be submitted to the Pension Service of Deutsche Post AG within thirty days of the death of the pension recipient.
+The application for an advance payment for the quarter following death should be submitted to the Deutsche Post AG Pension Service within thirty days of the pension recipient’s death.

-After the end of the death quarter, the regular widow's or widower's pension is paid.
-The survivor's own income is then offset against this.
+After the end of the quarter of bereavement, the regular widow’s or widower’s pension is paid.
+The surviving spouse’s own income is then taken into account.